railsuser2014/openobject-doc-book-en/3/3_7/index.rst

     </div>

- *This chapter traces the basic accounting workflow in Open ERP, from entering an invoice to registering payment.
-The various operations are described, from the entry of accounting receipts and the treatment of the reconciliation process, including payment orders.*
+ *This chapter traces the basic accounting workflow in OpenERP, from entering an invoice to registering payments.
+The various operations are described, from the entry of accounting receipts to the treatment of the reconciliation process, including payment orders.*

 Accounting is at the heart of managing a company: all the company's operations have an impact here.